-Resources from the South Carolina Law Enforcement Division and Horry County were called in to assist in the investigation, said Darlington County Sheriff Wayne Byrd.
+Resources from the South Carolina Law Enforcement Division and Horry County have been called in to assist in the investigation, which is being called a fire investigation at this point, said Darlington County official Wayne Byrd.

 "Our hearts go out to the family," said Linda Boone-Smith, executive director, American Red Cross, Pee Dee Chapter.
 "The Red Cross will continue to be there for this family and our community through this difficult time."

 The Pee Dee Chapter serves Chesterfield, Dillon, Darlington, Marlboro, Florence and Marion counties and is part of the American Red Cross, Palmetto SC Region.

 Hartsville Mayor Mel Pennington announced that the town would join together for a candlelight vigil to remember and memorialize the lives of the four young victims of this tragic fire.